Offering lifelong opportunities to learn new skills and prepare for changing career demands is a key ambition of the University of Leeds.

 “I decided to do an apprenticeship as I think it’s really important to continue to learn all the time,” he said.

 “I don’t think businesses or the individuals running businesses should stand still if they want to evolve and succeed.”

 Find out more about apprenticeships at the University of Leeds.

-For further information, contact Ian Rosser in the University of Leeds press office.
+For further information, please contact Ian Rosser in the Press Office at the University of Leeds by email on email@example.com.